MicrosoftDocs/powerquery-docs/powerquery-docs/ConnectorCertification.md

 # Power Query Connector Certification

 > [!Note]
 > This article describes the requirements and process to submit a Power Query custom connector for certification.
-Please read the article closely in entirety before starting the certification process.
+Read the entire article closely before starting the certification process.

 ## Introduction